zertrin/duplicity-backup/README.md

 The configuration takes place in a separate config file and is documented there.

-You want to copy `duplicity-backup.conf.example` to another place that suits your needs (for example `/etc/duplicity-backup.conf`)
+You should copy `duplicity-backup.conf.example` to another place that suits your needs (for example `/etc/duplicity-backup.conf`)

 The script looks for its configuration by reading the config file specified by the command line option `-c` or `--config` (see [Usage](#usage))